starsagitarian/bookshelf_API/README.md

 ## How to access the API

 The API can be accessed at port:3003 from your local machines.
-Once there you would need to visit the config folder and update the development object within the config.json file (Although a bad practice, I have currently supplied the credentials )
+Once there you would need to visit the config folder and update the development object within the config.json file.
-You would thnn need to use "sequelize db:create" to initialize/create the database on PostgreSQL.
+You would then need to use "sequelize db:create" to initialize/create the database on PostgreSQL.
 Once done can check on your local psql cmd prompt or pgadmin for more details.
+Here I have used Nodemon as a dev dependency and hence after running the customary "npm install" you can now fire up the API by typing in the command "npm run dev".
-Once all the tables are in place, you can now query the API with the routes provided.
+Once all the tables are in place, and the server is up and running, you can query the API with the routes provided.
+The "Morgan" package would keep track of the API hits and the responses in the terminal.

 Described below is the tech stack